Research Mode (Cafes)

 • Rename sources — double-click any source title to give it a more descriptive name

-• Share your research — use the Share button to send a read-only link to collaborators.
-They can browse and ask Q&A questions using their own tokens
+• Share your research — use the Share button to send a read-only link to collaborators (Cafe sharing).
+They can browse and ask Q&A questions using their own tokens.
+To share a specific report only, use the Share button on the report card (see Auto-Write Research Reports)

 • Paste a reading list in one go — got a tab-soup or a notes-app dump of links?
 Paste the whole blob into the search bar and the batch import modal opens automatically (Free 5 / Pro & Creator 50 items per batch).
 Way faster than feeding them in one at a time.